kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 Once this proposal is implemented, it can be achieved by doing the following steps:

-1. In the prod namespace, Alice creates a `ReferencePolicy` bar that allows referencing to the `VolumeSnapshot` foo-backup in the prod namespace from any `VolumeSnapshotLinks` in the test namespace,
+1. In the prod namespace, Alice creates a `ReferenceGrant` bar that allows referencing to the `VolumeSnapshot` foo-backup in the prod namespace from any `VolumeSnapshotLinks` in the test namespace,
     ```yaml
     apiVersion: gateway.networking.k8s.io/v1alpha2
-    kind: ReferencePolicy
+    kind: ReferenceGrant
     metadata:
       name: bar
       namespace: prod